soynet-support/SoyNet_model_market/README.md

 - Accelerate model inference by maximizing the utilization of numerous cores on the GPU without compromising accuracy (2x to 5x compared to Tensorflow)
 - Minimize GPU memory usage (1/5~1/15 level compared to Tensorflow)

+   ※ Performance varies depends on the model and configuration environment.

 #### Benefit of SoyNet

 - can support customer to  provide AI applications and AI services in time (Time to Market)